kapil5849/ImageGenerate/README.md

 - Pixabay API - RESTful API for retrieving images

 ## Features
-### Some of the key features of Cookery Cove include:
+### Some of the key features of ImageGenerate include:

 - Text input: Users can input textual descriptions or captions in the input field provided.